 In February 2016, the Financial Accounting Standard Board ("FASB") issued Accounting Standard Update ("ASU") 2016-02, Leases (Topic 842).
 This guidance amends the existing accounting standards for lease accounting, including requiring lessees to recognize most leases on their balance sheet.
 It also makes targeted changes to lessor accounting, including a change to the treatment of initial direct leasing costs, which no longer considers fixed internal leasing salaries as capitalizable costs.
-The standard is effective beginning January 2019.
+The standard is effective for fiscal years after December 15, 2020.
 The Organization is currently evaluating the alternative methods of adoption and the impact it will have on its financial statements and related disclosures.